yojiwatanabe/TSC-Ferret/README.md

 #### IP Address + IP Subnet Filter
 For getting data based on IP addresses, user has two choices.
 One way is to make a text file (.txt) with one IP Address per line.
 Then the user should use `[-H --host_list HOST_LIST]` as an optional argument where `HOST_LIST` is the text file name.
 Another way is to specify an IP subnet to query.
 The user can use `[-i --ip_range IP_RANGE]` as an optional argument where `IP_RANGE` is in the format `xxx.xxx.xxx.xxx/xx` without any spaces in the IP.
 The subnet should be in CIDR notation.

+#### Column Filter
+For filtering in only specific data, users can specify the columns to return.
+By default, the host's DNS, IP, and MAC address, repository, and last seen date.
+These columns can be specified by passing in a list of the desired data with the column argument.

+For example. including `-c "DNS, MAC, L_SEEN, CONTENT"` with the program call will filter in only these datapoints, not returning the IP address and repository.
+Similarly, `-c CONTENT` will make the program only return the plugin output"

 ### Config File
 Users can save their choice of arguments and credentials in config files that can be read by TSC Ferret to easily query the scan results.
 The config file can have any name and should be fed in the format `python run.py -C CONFIG_FILE` where `CONFIG_FILE` is the name of the file that has the user's choices in json format.
 A config file can be generated using the script `config_gen.py` which can be run using the command `python config_gen.py`.
 This script asks the user for choices interactively and stores them in a file with the name specified by user.
 Note: password is base64 encoded, and thus the config file should not be shared with others, as they will have access to your stored password.